Abdullah Haron: Anti-apartheid activities

 He was made the Imam of the Al-Jamia Mosque in Claremont, Cape Town in 1955 where he set up discussion groups and engaged in anti-apartheid activities.
 In 1958 he established the Claremont Muslim Youth Association and went on to establish the community newspaper Muslim News (1960-1986).
 In the 1960s Haron met Pan African Congress (PAC) member and activist Barney Desai through whom he first contacted the PAC.
 In 1965 he was affected by the Group Areas Act and was forced to move from his family home on Jefferson Road, Lansdowne to Repulse Road in the demarcated Coloured neighbourhood of Athlone.
 Haron gave a number of speeches and sermons against apartheid policies and laws including a notable speech at the Cape Town Drill Hall on 7 May 1961 where he described the Group Areas Act as "inhuman, barbaric and un-Islamic".

-In 1968 he travelled to Mecca where he met Saudi King Faysal and Saudi Minister of Education Hasan `Abdullah `Ali Shaykh to discuss educational issues.
+In 1968 he travelled to Mecca where he met King Faisal of Saudi Arabia and Saudi Minister of Education Hasan `Abdullah `Ali Shaykh to discuss educational issues.
 He then went on to Cairo where he met PAC members and address a conference of Muslim representatives that was also attended by the PAC and African National Congress.
 He then went on to London via the Netherlands, where he met with the Director of the International University Exchange Fund, Lars Gunner Erickson.
 While abroad he was informed that he had become a target of the South African Security Branch and was advised to emigrate.
 He returned to Cape Town due to concerns for his father's ill health, after his application to emigrate to Canada was rejected.